Egmont Key State Park

-Accessible only by private boat, Egmont Key has a unique natural and cultural history, including a lighthouse that has stood since 1858.
+Accessible only by boat, Egmont Key has a unique natural and cultural history, including a lighthouse that has stood since 1858.
 During the 19th century, the island served as a camp for captured Seminoles at the end of the Third Seminole War and was later occupied by the Union Navy during the Civil War.
-In 1898, as the Spanish - American War threatened, Fort Dade was built on the island and remained active until 1923.
+In 1898, as the Spanish-American War threatened, Fort Dade was built on the island and remained active until 1923.

-After touring the historic sites and trails, visitors can enjoy swimming, fishing, wildlife viewing and picnicking.
-Located at the mouth of Tampa Bay, southwest of Fort DeSoto Beach.
+In addition to touring the historic sites and trails, visitors can enjoy swimming, fishing, wildlife viewing and picnicking.
+Egmont Key is located at the mouth of Tampa Bay, southwest of Fort DeSoto Beach.

-Due to remote nature of the island there is no drinking water on the island and there are no stores.
-So please remember to bring water, food and sunscreen when you visit.
+Due to the remote nature of the island, there is no drinking water on the island and there are no stores.
+Please remember to bring water, food and sunscreen when you visit.